-Rumored specs for new Amazon Kindle Fire HD tablets emergeAlex Wagner - Deputy Managing Editor, News Desk
+Rumored specs for new Amazon Kindle Fire HD tablets emergeAlex Wagner - Editorial Director of News and Content

 When a piece of mobile hardware starts getting near its first birthday, that typically means that its replacement is getting near as well.
 Amazon's Kindle Fire HD tablets will be turning one year old in a little over a month, and according to a new rumor, Amazon is following the circle of mobile life by prepping some new Kindle Fire HDs that will launch in the near future.